vallaproductionsoriginal-byte/Valla-Amp-Modeler-GPU/README.md

 Valla Amp Modeler GPU is not affiliated with, sponsored by, approved by, or endorsed by Steven Atkinson or by the official Neural Amp Modeler project.

-Complete copyright notices, license texts, and third-party attributions are available in [`ThirdPartyNotices.txt`](ThirdPartyNotices.txt).
+Complete copyright notices, license texts, and third-party attributions are available in [ThirdPartyNotices.txt](ThirdPartyNotices.txt).

 ## Disclaimer

 This software is provided without warranty.

-Performance figures are based on the developer's test system and are not guaranteed on other hardware or in different DAW sessions.
+Performance results are system-dependent and should not be interpreted as guaranteed minimum or maximum instance counts.

 Test the plug-in in a non-critical session before using it in production, and always keep backups of important projects.